The Ultimate Guide To Ahrefs - Ahrefs logo

 Crawl Report

 If you have set up a Dashboard for a site, you can gain access to a Crawl Report, which provides an analysis of your domain that lends itself neatly to SEO.
+To access this simply click on ‘Site audit’ in the top nav and click on the site that you have set up to be crawled.

-With the ever useful Export function you can extract the following:
+With the ever-useful Export function you can extract the following:

 • Response codes